drehnstrom/spanner-examples/spanner-labs/1-Creating Spanner Instances and Databases (Console)/instructions/en.md

   (1, "Here is some data");
 ```

-10. In the same way, add a few more records.
+10. Repeat the previous steps to add a few more records.
 Don't forget to change the `TableID` field each time so it is unique.
 You can enter any values you like for `Field1`.

-11. Click the __Clear Query__.
-Run the following Select query.
+11. Click the __Clear Query__ and run the following SELECT query.

 ```
 SELECT * FROM MyTable;
 ```

-12. Examin the reults in the Console.
+12. Examine the reults in the Console.

 ![Query Results](img/query-results.png)

-__Question:__ Why do you suppose you multiply SELECT times FROM in the statement above?
+__Question:__ Why do you multiply SELECT times FROM in the statement above?

 ## Task 2.
-Examining Spanner Configuration Options
+Examining Spanner configuration options

-1. In the top left corner of the Spanner page, click on the __All instances__ link.
+1. In the top-left corner of the Spanner page, click the __All instances__ link.

-2. Click the __Create Instance__ button.
-Name your instance `my-second-instance`.
+2. Click the __Create Instance__ button and name your instance `my-second-instance`.

-3. In the __Choose a configuration__ section, click on the __Compare Region Configurations__ button. <div> In the resulting pane you need to select two configurations to compare.
+3. In the __Choose a configuration__ section, click the __Compare Region Configurations__ button. <div> In the resulting pane, you must select two configurations to compare.
 In the first dropdown, select the Regional configuration `us-central1 (Iowa)`.
-In the second dropdown, select Multi-region configuration `name3 (Northern Virginia/South Carolina/Iowa)`. </div><div>Take note of the differences between Replicas, Availability, and the costs. </div><div>Now, change the first dropdown to the Multi-region configuration `nam-eur-asia1 (Iowa/Oklahoma/Belgium/Taiwan/South Carolina)` Compare the replicas and the costs between the two multi-region configuration. </div>
+In the second dropdown, select Multi-region configuration `name3 (Northern Virginia/South Carolina/Iowa)`. </div><div>Take note of the differences between replicas, availability, and the costs. </div><div>Change the first dropdown to the Multi-region configuration `nam-eur-asia1 (Iowa/Oklahoma/Belgium/Taiwan/South Carolina)` and compare the replicas and the costs between the two multi-region configuration. </div>

 4. Close the __Compare region configurations__ pane.
-Back in the configuration screen, set the configuration to __Regional__ and `us-central1 (Iowa)`.
+Return to the configuration screen and set the configuration to __Regional__ and `us-central1 (Iowa)`.

 5. In the __Allocate compute capacity__ section, change the __Unit__ dropdown to __Nodes__.

-6. In the __Summary__ section note the costs and maximum storage capacity.
+6. In the __Summary__ section, note the costs and maximum storage capacity.
 Increase the number of nodes to see the changes to costs and capacity.

 7. In the __Allocate compute capacity__ section, change the __Unit__ dropdown to __Processing Units__.
 Processing units are added in increments of 100.
 Set the value to 100 (*this is the smallest Spanner instance possible*).